Toughie No 3702 by Django

 BD Rating – Difficulty ** – Enjoyment *****

-For me, and I stress for me© (I have to say that for Terence), once again not half of a Dream Team Thursday, Bandit on duty for their third(?)
-Toughie, but no doubt that this is the work of a very benevolent Master of Brevity and there is not an error in my Difficulty rating.
-The usual one word clues and answers in the Quickie, and appearances from the Queen and his swEetheart appearing in the back pager with an average of exactly 5 words per clue.
+For me, and I stress for me© (I have to say that for Terence), Dream Team Thursday seems to be becoming a distant memory but there is no doubt that this is the work of a very benevolent Master of Brevity with some lateral thinking required.
+The usual one word clues and answers in the Quickie, and an appearance from the Queen, Ray T’s swEetheart, and the plain sweetheart in the back pager with an average of 4.9 words per clue.
 Also, like Dada, Ray T still seems to be making occasional use of a personal thesaurus.
 I hope you have your Crimson Tomes at hand!

 Remember that Reading the Hints before commenting can be beneficial!